asubb/kope/README.md

 * `--class=my.package.MyOperator`.
 The required parameter for any launch that tells where to find the operator implemnetation.
 Most likely a temporary parameter as there is no way it would be required to be changed on start-up and must be moved to build time.
 * `--install`.
 Flag telling the Launcher to install the Koperator, following the [Installation Routine](#installation-routine).
 When it is done the Launcher finishes it's job.
+* `--uninstall`.
+Flag telling the Launcher to uninstall the Koperator, following the [Uninstallation Routine](#uninstallation-routine).
+When it is done the Launcher finishes it's job.
 * `--context=TheNameOfContext`.
 By default the kubernetes client uses current active context found in your `~/.kube/config`, that allows you to change which one you wanna use.
 Also, you may alter the config by using system or environment parameters.
 Follow [kubernetes client documentation](https://github.com/fabric8io/kubernetes-client#configuring-the-client).

 ### Running via gradle